willWallace-RIT/treeGeneration/README.md

 overview of digital project
 -visual tree/bonzai made for global game jam
--boasts a dynamic tree with a generic for functions to recurse -also uses plugin to button press with an elagoo.
+-boasts a dynamic tree class with a function for recursive callback implemented at during function calling -also uses plugin to button press with an elagoo.